How to Have a Clutter-Free Kitchen

 A basket or bin works wonders for holding things that belong in other rooms.
 As you come across stray items, toss them in, and at the end of the day, do a quick walk-through to return everything to its proper place.
 This simple habit keeps the floor clear and saves you from the frustration of searching for misplaced stuff.

-Another tip?
 Use the floor for what it’s meant for—walking.
-When everyone has a specific spot for shoes and other items, it’s a gentle reminder that the kitchen floor isn’t a storage zone.
+When there is a designated spot for shoes and other items, it’s a gentle reminder that the kitchen floor isn’t a storage zone.

 One more idea I love is keeping a donation basket in the kitchen.
 It’s a great visual reminder to always be on the lookout for things you no longer need.
 The more you pare down, the easier it is to keep your kitchen clutter-free.